 B1.
-Institutional Enrollment-Men and Women Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2001.
-References to corresponding data elements formerly collected by IPEDS on the Fall Enrollment Survey 1999 (Part A) or currently collected by the IPEDS Web-based Data Collection System are supplied below.
+Institutional Enrollment-Men and Women Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2002.

-\ \ \ NOTE: These figures include 94 students who are studying abroad. \ \ \
+NOTE: These figures include 100 students who are studying abroad.

-FULL-TIME PART-TIME Men (IPEDS col. 15) Women (IPEDS col. 16) IPEDS line Men (IPEDS col. 15) Women (IPEDS col. 16) IPEDS line Undergraduates Degree-seeking, first-time freshmen 187 194 line 1 0 0 Line 15 Other first-year, degree- seeking 3 3 line 2 0 0 line 16 All other degree-seeking 494 567 lines 3-6 0 0 lines 17-20 Total degree-seeking 684 764 0 0 All other undergraduates enrolled in credit courses 2 5 line 7 4 8 line 21 Total undergraduates 686 769 line 8 4 8 line 22 First-professional First-time, first-professional students line 9 line 23 All other first-professionals line 10 line 24 Total first-professional Graduate Degree-seeking, first-time line 11 line 25 All other degree-seeking line 12 line 26 All other graduates enrolled in credit courses line 13 line 27 Total graduate
+FULL-T IME PART-TIME

+Men Women Men Women

+Undergraduates

+Degree-seeking, first-time freshmen 182 189 0

+Other first-year, degree- seeking 4 2 0

+All other degree-seeking 521 574 0

+Total degree-seeking 707 765 0

+All other undergraduates enrolled in credit courses 0 2 0 Į

+Total undergraduates 707 767 0 !

+First-professional

+First-time, first-professional students

+All other first-professionals

+Total first-professional

+Graduate

+Degree-seeking, first-time

+All other degree-seeking

+All other graduates enrolled in credit courses

+Total graduate